ckb-js/lumos/website/docs/migrations/migrate-to-v0.19.md

 ## Deprecated Functions

-Check the logs in the console of step 1,  deprecated functions work for now but should be repalced by new code.
+Check the warnings in the console of step 1,  deprecated functions work for now but should be repalced by new code.

 ```diff
 + import{ number, bytes } from "@ckb-lumos/codec"